isomerpages/nlb-mobile-guide/spotlight/skillsfuture-month-2020/_posts/2020-07-23-lookingtorecruit.md

 ---
 layout: post
-title:  SkillsFuture Month 3-Looking to recruit
+title:  SkillsFuture Month 3-Looking to Recruit
 date:   2020-07-23
 permalink: /spotlight/skillsfuturemonth/looking-to-recruit
 description: SkillsFuture Month 2020-In support of SkillsFuture Month, NLB has curated learning packages with books, articles and videos, on the areas of job search, upskilling, recruitment, and business transformation.
 Get a head start on your learning journey with NLB!
 Happy reading :)